The Art of Holding Space

 • Understanding the effects of generational trauma on both you and those you’re connected to

-This course is for you if you want more clarity and support about how to be more grounded, present and connected when you hold space for the people in your communities, work environments and your family.
+This workshop is for you if you want more clarity and support about how to be more grounded, present and connected when you hold space for the people in your communities, work environments and your family.

-This series includes:
+This workshop includes:

-This course is meant for individuals.
-If you’re part of an organization who’d like to host an extended version of this training live for a group please contact me.
+If you’re part of an organization who’d like to host an extended version of this training, The Art of Facilitation, for a group contact me.

 research + practices that influenced this workshop